-Patient registries have served as a additional source of data needed to assess clinical performance as well as for health technology assessment (HTA) and policy implications at local, regional, national and in some cases international level.
-As a result, hundreds of registries have been set up for patients with shared characteristics (e.g. rare or chronic disease, implanted device or therapy, risk to developing a chronic a secondary use as a key source for scientific research.
+Patient registries have served for decades as a key source of data needed to assess clinical performance as well as for health technology assessment (HTA) and policy implications at local, regional, national and in some cases international level.
+As a result, hundreds of registries have been set up for patients with shared characteristics (e.g. rare or chronic disease, implanted device or therapy, risk to developing a chronic disease, etc.).
+The wealth of data that these registries provide allows them also to serve a secondary use as a key source for scientific research.